projectcalico/calico/master/networking/get-started-ip-addresses.md

 The **calico-ipam** plugin uses Calico’s IP pool resource to control how IP addresses are allocated to pods within the cluster.
 This is the default plugin used by most Calico installations.

-By default, Calico uses a single IP pool for the entire Kubenretes pod CIDR, but you can divide the pod CIDR into several pools.
+By default, Calico uses a single IP pool for the entire Kubernetes pod CIDR, but you can divide the pod CIDR into several pools.
 You can assign separate IP pools to particular selections of **nodes**, or to teams, users, or applications within a cluster using **namespaces**.

 You can control which pools Calico uses for each pod using